According to a new study, it is one of the least sustainable options for producing electricity

 Leer en español: ¿El fracking es la forma más dañina de producción de energía?

-Hydraulic fracturing, known as fracking, is a controversial process in which highly pressurized water, sand, and chemicals are injected into tight rock formations to open up crack so oil and/or natural gas can be extracted.
+Hydraulic fracturing, known as fracking, is a controversial process in which highly pressurized water, sand, and chemicals are injected IGNORE INTO tight rock formations to open up crack so oil and/or natural gas can be extracted.

 A recent study by the British University of Manchester (UM), published in the journal Science of the Total Environment, inspected the environmental, economic, and social sustainability of fracking.
 The study ranked the controversial practice seventh amongst a pool of nine energy sources such a coal, wind, and solar.
 The study could prompt similar research in the U.S., the only nation currently fracking on a major scale.